An Editorial by Kalel Venkman

 The real answer to “Who Watches the Watchmen?” is, “We watch ourselves.
 We are answerable to our own conscience, ethics, morals and sense of duty.
 We can trust no one else’s more than our own.”

-And that implies that we are being asked to follow somebody else’s ethics and morals without questioning them.
-Which we are, by people who ask “Who watches the watchmen?”
+And that implies that we are being asked to follow somebody else’s ethics and morals without questioning them, and that’s exactly what we’re being asked to do by those very people who ask “Who watches the watchmen?”
+What they’re implicitly saying is that our own judgment should give way to theirs.

 This argument is almost always used not in the search for truth, but in the obstruction of it.
 It introduces a self-referential logical conundrum that cannot be solved, thereby stopping any reasonable discourse in its tracks.
 By attempting to declare that there is no clear acceptable answer, the speaker implies that the opponents are intrinsically wrong, and this is a logical fallacy.
 An unknown solution does not imply incorrect action.
-It’s basically a false dilemma fallacy, similar to a complex question — “have you stopped beating your wife?” or “Are you going to admit that you’re wrong?”
+It’s basically a false dilemma fallacy, similar to a loaded question such as “Have you stopped beating your wife?” or “Are you going to admit that you’re wrong?”

 Those who stand up for the good, the innocent, the right and the just are often publicly attacked by those seek to set themselves on a throne and tell others how to think, feel and act — or worse, seek simply to do society harm and not be caught at it.